ericleo8/Movies-Correlation-Analysis/README.md

 ### Project Goals
 The primary goal of this repository is to explore and analyze the Movies Dataset to gain insights into the industry.
 Through data analysis and visualization techniques, we aim to answer various questions such as:

+- How many total movies based on genres were produced?
+- How many total movies have been produced year after year by genre?
-- Analyze the box office performance of movies based on their budget, gross revenue, and profitability.
+- What movies are successful based on their Return On Investment?
+- What movies have the highest budget?
+- How many movies each country produced?
-- Identify the most successful movies in terms of revenue or return on investment (ROI).
+- What companies made the most of movies?
-- Analyze the influence of directors and actors on movie success.

 ### Data Exploration
 The data exploration phase involved examining the dataset to understand its structure, contents, and any potential issues or inconsistencies.
 I used Python to perform initial data exploration tasks, such as: